readme55/Dash-Chrome-Wallet/README.md

 ## Debug
 In case of any problems or errors open the Debug Console:
 - type "chrome://extensions" into addressline or open `Three Dots(Menu) -> More Tools -> Extensions`
-- Click on "background page" below the "Dash Chrome Wallet" title
+- Click on "background page" below the "Dash Chrome Wallet" title.
+In the top menu click on ´Console´ to see the log.

 ## Uninstall (for Option 1)
 - type "chrome://extensions" into addressline or open `Three Dots(Menu) -> More Tools -> Extensions`